euyuil/android-weibo-runtime/README.md

 Android Weibo Runtime
 =====================

-This is an Android library project developed with Android Studio.
-It's still under construction.
+This is an Android runtime library project developed with Android Studio.
+It's still under construction, so it might be very unstable and major changes will be made frequently.

-It provides an authorization Activity and several ContentProviders (consistent with the Android ContentProvider interfaces).
+It provides an authorization `Activity` and several `ContentProvider`s (consistent with the Android `ContentProvider` interfaces).

 Usage
 -----